Gorang2/shotrecords/README.md

 1. Problem I wanted to solve

 : Last November, there was a University Ice Hockey League for 5 korean univs : Yosei, Korea, Kwangwoon, Hanyang, and Kyunghee.
-I've played for Kyunghee until 2020, So I went to watch one of their games!
-As I watch the game, not alone but with two old-teammates, who was not competing in the game because of injury.
+I've played for Kyunghee until 2020, So I watched them play, not alone but with two old-teammates, who was not competing in the game because of injury.

 They were writing something during the whole game, so I asked them what they are doing.